How to compete with big e-commerce brands as a small online retailer

 Many small shops can’t take the competition from large e-commerce brands, and give up after a few years in existence.
 Of course, it’s difficult to coexist with giants but if you build your business astutely it’s definitely possible.
 When retailers try to compete with huge online stores, they often concentrate on low prices, forgetting the most important thing—good service.
 The path to success basically means succeeding at every level, but especially focusing on the quality of customer service.
 To run a profitable gift shop, deli, grocery or any other small local shop, you should do everything to ensure that the customer has a positive experience.
 Large retailers offer low prices and a huge range of products, but small retailers have other advantages which should be emphasized so customers will keep coming back to you.

 Don’t be afraid to be small

-The difference between small and large online retailers is the same as between a cozy bakery and McDonalds.
+The difference between small and large online retailers is the same as between a small bakery with catchy name and McDonalds.
 The bakery means personal acquaintance and a special attitude, while a supermarket has a homogenized, standardized approach.
 It is very important to understand your competitive edge because just opening an online store doesn’t mean anything to a huge online community unless you offer something special.
 Why should people visit your online store?
 You must answer this question for yourself.
 Is it a unique product, a unique price or a unique service?
 Everything must be done to be more convenient and clearer for your customers so you will differ advantageously from the major players.

 Create your “About us” page.
 Put in a short brand story, introduce the team and tell customers about your concept and philosophy (if you have one).
 Prove your genuine, personal interest in the store theme.
 For example, if you sell fishing tackle show customers your passion and involvement as an avid angler.